• Follow Us on Social Media

 Guardian Ad Litem

-An adult, usually appointed by the court, who represents the non-legal interest of a minor child in a divorce.
-He or she is a trained social worker, attorney, counselor, or other professional.
+An adult appointed by the court to represent a child’s non-legal interests in a divorce.
+This individual may be a trained social worker, counselor, or other professional.

 Hearing

-A proceeding taking place before a court where testimony is given and arguments are heard.
+A legal session held in court where testimony is provided and arguments are heard.

 Injunction